eblake90/Masters_Assignment/README.md

 - Rate limiting is implemented for API calls (1 second delays)

 ## AI USAGE DECLARATION
 This README was created solely through my own work.
 Grammatical and style adjustments were made using Claude Sonnet 4 Model.
-Hence refer to claude-4_prompts_for_readme.md

 ## Author